Introducing CoinDesk’s ‘Consensus at Consensus’ Project

 Here’s a breakdown of the 11 sessions:

 - How Does Crypto Improve its Image?
 There’s no question the crypto industry is viewed less favorably than in 2021.
-Beyond the obvious– i.e. stop defrauding people – what, if anything, can be done to better market the technology to a skeptical public?
+Beyond the obvious – i.e., stop defrauding people – what, if anything, can be done to better market the technology to a skeptical public?

-- The Digital Future of Public Money: The evolution of public money is rapidly accelerating as countries around the globe explore central bank digital currencies (CBDCs).
-But critical questions about privacy, financial inclusion, global standards, interoperability, and the role of private sector stablecoins remain.
+- The Digital Future of Public Money: The evolution of public money is rapidly accelerating as countries around the globe explore central bank digital currencies (CBDC).
+But critical questions about privacy, financial inclusion, global standards, interoperability and the role of private sector stablecoins remain.

 - Reimagining the Content Economy: How to Restore Choice, Agency and Engagement for Consumers, Creators, Publishers and Brands: The Web2 economy is dominated by centralized platforms that sit between creators/publishers and users, hoovering up vast amounts of data on both.
-The Web3 idea that creators can directly engage with their audiences promises to change all that and opens up new business models.
-What must happen for NFTs and other such tools to live up to this potential?
+The Web3 idea that creators can directly engage with their audiences promises to change all that and opens new business models.
+What must happen for non-fungible tokens (NFT) and other such tools to live up to this potential?

 - Crypto’s Environmental Conundrum: How Can Blockchain Accelerate ESG and Protect the Planet?
 There’s been a heady debate over Bitcoin’s carbon footprint and whether it can drive renewable energy development.
-But there are also many projects using tokens and blockchain-based data-sharing to help businesses, investors, NGOs and users coordinate climate action.
+But there are also many projects using tokens and blockchain-based data-sharing to help businesses, investors, nongovernment organizations (NGO) and users coordinate climate action.
 Can these different stakeholders converge on a holistic approach?

-- The Quest for a Global Regulatory Framework: Supra-national organizations like the IMF, FATF, Basel Committee and the Financial Stability Board are calling for worldwide regulatory standards for crypto, to stop wily actors from migrating to the most permissive jurisdictions.
+- The Quest for a Global Regulatory Framework: Supra-national organizations including the International Monetary Fund, Financial Action Task Force, Basel Committee and the Financial Stability Board are calling for worldwide regulatory standards for crypto, to stop wily actors from migrating to the most permissive jurisdictions.
 Is such uniformity politically feasible?
 Is it even desirable?
 (Invitation only.)

 - Privacy, Transparency and Law Enforcement: Where is the Path to Equilibrium?
 Law enforcement, financial regulators and the taxman want to make even the smallest crypto transactions legible, but users want privacy.
 What is the appropriate balance?
 (Invitation only.)